JonJagger/cyber-dojo/readme.txt

 >git show 4:sandbox/filename
 To look at filename's differences between tag 4 and tag 3
 >git diff 4 3 sandbox/filename
-To find the directory issue the following from the cyberdojo/ directory
->ruby names.rb
-Which will provide the uuidgen based directory names for recent katas.
 It's much easier and more informative to just click on a traffic light.